 McLaren has Diabetes and Asthma Disease Management programs for people with diabetes or asthma.
 You are enrolled as a benefit of McLaren.
-Our programs have nurses who understand diabetes and asthma and will work with you.
+We have nurses who understand diabetes and asthma and will work with you.
 Your nurse will help you understand your diabetes or asthma and provide you with support.
-Your nurse will also keep your doctor informed of your condition and services we are giving you.
-It is very important that you see your doctor regularly to discuss your care.
+Your nurse will keep your doctor informed of your condition and the services we are giving you.
+It is important that you see your doctor regularly to discuss your care.
 You will get:

-- " Support from your nurse so you know the best ways to manage your condition and assess your health status - " Newsletters to keep you informed of the latest information on diabetes or asthma - " Material that can help you understand and manage your medicine and plan visits to your doctor
+- " Support from your nurse so you know the best ways to manage your condition and assess your health status - " Newsletters to keep you informed of the latest information on diabetes or asthma - " Materials that will help you understand and manage your medicine and plan visits to your doctor

-Your Membership in Disease Management Programs is your choice.
-You do not have to join the program.
-If at any time you wish to stop being in the program, just call us at (888) 327-0671.
+Your membership in the program is your choice.
+You do not have to join.
+Call us at (888) 327-0671 (TTY:711) if you don't want to be in the program.